 - Gap between rich and poor feels too large (Squid Game on Netflix captures this mood in South Korea)

-Different Ways Of Life
+Different Ways Of Life In Smart Countries

 In the smartest countries in the world, it is common for adult children to live at home with their parents until they get married and start families.
 Therefore, it is possible a lack of independence due to financial constraints is also keeping happiness down.